ckmjreynolds/MariaDB-Stack/README.md

         mohoPS --> mohoDB
     end
 ```
+The example deployment utilizes three AWS EC2 instances running the Ubuntu distribution.
+The sample configuration is as small as possible and not practical for most production loads.

 ### Instances
 | Hostname | Instance Type    | Availability Zone | Operating System      | Description                            |